 Temperature Correction of log K

-In the LMA approach each aqueous species and mineral is characterized by the reaction formula and the equilibrium constant (log K value).
-The log K value, however, depends on temperature.
-Two ways to accomplish this problem are:
+In the LMA approach, each aqueous species and mineral is characterized by the reaction formula and the corresponding equilibrium constant (K value).
+The K value, however, depends on temperature T. There are several ways to accomplish this problem, two of which are:

 Van’t Hoff Equation

-Given is the relation between the equilibrium constant K and Gibbs energy ΔG0:
+Given is the fundamental relationship between the equilibrium constant K and the Gibbs free energy change ΔG0:

-where ΔS0 abbreviates the entropy.
-Inserting Eq.(2) into Eq.(1) for an arbitrary temperature T (defining log K) and for the standard temperature T0 (defining log K0) we get
+Inserting 2 into 1 for an arbitrary temperature T (defining K) and for the standard temperature T0 (defining K0) yields

-Substracting the second from the first equation the ΔS0 term cancels out leaving the relation
+Now subtract the second from the first equation, where the ΔS0 term cancels, and you get:

 This formula is known as the Van’t Hoff equation.
-The main message is that the temperature dependence of log K is determined by the enthalpy ΔH0 rather than by the Gibbs energy ΔG0.
+Here, the complete temperature dependence of the K is determined by the enthalpy change ΔH0 alone.

 Approach based on Heat Capacity

-The temperature correction a la Van’t Hoff in Eq.(4) or (5) is based on the assumption that ΔH0 does not depend on temperature at all.
+The temperature correction a la Van’t Hoff in 4 is based on the assumption that ΔH0 does not depend on the temperature at all.
 In general, however, the enthalpy ΔH0 depends on T via the heat capacity CP (at fixed pressure P) as expressed by the fundamental thermodynamic relation:

-Usually the following ansatz is assumed for the T dependence of the heat capacity:
+Usually, the following parameterization is assumed for the heat capacity:

 ||CP = a + bT + cT2